Importing A Classic Car Into the United States: What You Need to Know

 If the vehicle is less than 25 years old, you will need to have the bill of lading from the shipping company, as well as the English translation of the Export Certificate, the English version invoice, and the original car title.

-Importing From Canada
+Importing from Canada

 If you’re wondering how to import a car from Canada, you must obtain a tag and insurance from whichever Canadian province or territory where your Canadian vehicle is imported from.
 To import a car from Canada to the United States, you must also obtain a certificate of origin, vehicle identification number (VIN), and the Canadian bill of sale.

-Importing From Australia
+Importing from Australia

 To import a collector car from Australia, you’ll still need to file form HS-7 and form 3520-1.
 Classic cars older than 25 years old do not need to conform to EPA and DOT restrictions like newer cars do.